 First off, for those of you who aren't familiar with CBD yet, Cannabidiol is one of 113 identified cannabinoids found in cannabis plants and can amount to up to 40% of the total extract from a typical plant.
 Unlike consuming the whole plant though, consuming CBD offers no psychotropic effects that we most commonly associate with marijuana.
 Instead, ongoing research is revealing a host of other benefits in treating anxiety, cognitive disorders, pain relief, and helping with muscle recovery.
 With all of these potential benefits, it isn't surprising that people are lining up to develop various delivery methods to maximize the effect.

 While laws governing CBD and other cannabis-derived products are confusing here in the United States, other countries have made easier to understand ones.
-For instance, in Canada marijuana is legal in most forms and in the UK, while medical cannabis is legal with a prescription - recreational use is still illegal.
-However, CBD products are legal if it contains no more than 0.2% THC and the THC must not be easily separated from it.
+For instance, in Canada marijuana is legal in most forms and you can even buy it online from companies like BuyWeedPacks.
+However, in the UK, while medical cannabis is legal with a prescription - recreational use is still illegal.
+Here though, CBD products are legal if it contains no more than 0.2% THC and the THC must not be easily separated from it.

 Among the most common methods are creams and oils that you apply topically, oils, gelcaps, and gummies that are consumed orally, and of course people are also smoking or using a CBD pen to consume it as well.
 The best method for you to take CBD will depend on what symptoms you are trying to treat.
 For instance, muscle pain and skin ailments are best served with topical creams, whereas anxiety might be better treated through gummies or vaping.
 Ultimately, make sure to consult with your doctor, holistic health practitioner, or dispensary before starting a CBD regimen as this shouldn't be taken casually.
 You should always treat it like any other medicine and seek advice from a health practitioner before starting any new medical treatment.